 UP_2018_731_027.jpg

 Stephen is an Assistant Professor in the Department of Classics at Florida State University.
 Previously, he was a Postdoctoral Associate in the Department of Classics at Cornell University and fellow in the Active Learning Initiative.
 He specializes in early Greek poetry and its reception, especially epic, aesthetics, and digital humanities.
+He will be a fellow at the Center for Hellenic Studies in fall 2024 and an NEH fellow at the American School of Classical Studies at Athens in spring 2025.

 His monograph project, Hesiod’s Shield of Heracles and Early Greek Aesthetics, is the first book-length investigation into the role of the archaic Shield of Heracles in Hesiod’s cosmology.
 Instead of debating the Shield’s authorship—a roadblock that has stymied the poem since antiquity—this book shows how the Shield mobilizes media, such as speech, ekphrasis, and the senses, to flesh out the cosmos of Zeus and its work in the world.